matbesancon/hugo-site/content/post/2019-01-24-entrepreneurial-state-review.markdown

 --------

-While I am reading books, lots of thoughts come and go, especially if the subject resonates and is connected to topics of interest.
+While reading books, lots of thoughts come and go, especially if the subject resonates and is connected to topics of interest.
 If the book is a novel or other fiction, I try to keep these thoughts away to remain in the universe and story.
 For non-fiction though, some of these thoughts constitute